dagster-io/dagster/docs/README.md

 - **`trim=true`**: Sometimes, our Python formatter `black` gets in the way and adds some spacing before the end of your snippet and the `endbefore` marker comment.
 Use trim to get rid of any extra newlines.

-#### Render Snippets:

-Run `yarn snapshot` to actually get the snipets to render. .
-This will replace the body of the code block with the code you referenced.

-**Important**: to change the value of a literal include, you must change the referenced code, not the code inside the code block.
-Run `yarn snapshot` once you update the underlying code to see the changes in the doc site. *This behavior is different from previous versions of the site.*

-### Using Components
+#### Using Components

-Here are the available components to use in MDX:
+Here are the available components we built to use in MDX:

 - PyObject
 - Link